arcilli/investsuite-api-docs/docs/value-added-apis/custom_data.md

 `cache_instrument_count` | The number of instruments that the client has provided custom timeseries data for. | `integer` | 2 | yes
 `cache_date_count` | The number of different dates that the client has provided timeseries data for, over all instruments. | `integer` | 3 | yes

 To overwrite a certain type of timeseries data for one or more instruments on specific dates, simply provide the data for these instruments on the dates to overwrite again.
-Only the provided fields will be overwritten.

 ## Uploading Custom Composition Data